 Scandinavia: The Safest Region In The World

 Having all three of its most prominent constituent nations (Norway, Sweden, and Denmark) among the 25 safest countries in the world, Scandinavia has to be considered the safest region.
-Moreover, if we more loosely consider Iceland and Finland as making up part of Scandinavia as well, this means that out of the 25 safest countries in the world, 5 are located in Scandinavia.
+The fact that Iceland and Finland are also on the list, this means that out of the 25 safest countries in the world, 5 are located in the Nordic countries.
 Considering intentional homicide rate averages from across these five countries, the regional rate is 0.8 annual incidences per 100,000 inhabitants.
 Compared to the already mentioned low rates across the continent, Scandinavia’s homicide rates stand at around merely a quarter of those seen across Europe.
 Scandinavia also appears to have some of the happiest people on the planet.

 The Pride of Small Asian Countries